gamingwithevets/u8-emu-frontend-cpp/README.md

 A Python script to convert Python configuration files to the Genshit configuration format is now provided in the u8-emu-frontend repository.

 ### Startup UI
-To use the startup UI, all Genshit configuration files must be placed in the `configs` directory of your current working directory.
+To use the startup UI, all Genshit configuration files must be placed in the **root** of the `configs` directory of your current working directory.
 If the directory is not found, you need to specify the path to a configuration file as a command-line argument.

 ## Special thanks